5 Virtual Meeting Tips for Remote and Hybrid Leaders

 Once the meeting starts, mute notifications, speak clearly, and ask for questions and additional thoughts throughout to show everyone you have a vested interest in the goal of the call – and that they should too.

-Tip 5: Follow up immediately
+Tip 5: Follow Up Immediately

 Communicating verbal to-dos at the end of a call is important, as it gives everyone a chance to confirm, adjust, or ask any clarifying questions.
 But even when this happens, there is still a decent chance not everyone noted their follow-ups correctly (or at all).